SUSE/DeepSea/README.md

 # salt-run state.orch ceph.benchmarks.cephfs
 ```

-This requires a running MDS (deploy in stage 4) and at least on minion with the
+This requires a running MDS (deploy in stage 4) and at least one minion with the
 `client-cephfs` role.
 The `cephfs_benchmark` stage will then mount the CephFS
 instance on the mds-client and run a bunch of `fio` tests.
 See the [benchmark
 readme](srv/pillar/ceph/benchmarks/README.md) for further details.